Why veterans sued 3M over these defective earplugs

 The 3M earplug lawsuit filed by the Justice Department revealed that 3M falsified information so they could sell the defective earplugs to the military.
 And although that lawsuit uncovered explosive evidence exposing 3M’s scheme, the claims within the settlement were allegations only.
 According to the Justice Department, there was no determination of liability made in that lawsuit.

-That’s why we are representing service members and veterans (including people who served in the Reserves and the National Guard) who have been harmed by 3M’s actions.
-3M made millions off your sacrifices, and they need to be held responsible for their actions.
-You deserve justice.
+That’s why we represented service members and veterans (including people who served in the Reserves and the National Guard) who were harmed by 3M’s actions.

 The result of the lawsuit is proof that 3M defrauded the government out of millions of dollars and intentionally harmed thousands of soldiers in the process.
 Evidence uncovered in the whistleblower lawsuit includes: